We compare what's there to find the best deals for you.

 The jewel in the crown is the daily service to Dubai, with Emirates providing onwards connections to Australia, Africa and the Far East with just one hop.

 Not to be outdone, British Airways links the airport with its Heathrow hub, Lufthansa to Düsseldorf, KLM to Amsterdam, SAS to Copenhagen and Air France to Paris, bringing a huge range of destinations within reach worldwide.

 Budget carriers are represented by EasyJet, which has a base at the airport flying to the most popular European cities and beach resorts.
 Ryanair flies to Dublin and Jet2 to many beach and ski locations.
-Thomson and Thomas Cook also have holiday flights to the Med, Canary Islands, the Red Sea and Florida.
+TUI and Thomas Cook also have holiday flights to the Med, Canary Islands, the Red Sea and Florida.

 Getting around the UK is easy with regular flights to London with BA and EasyJet, as well as flights to Cardiff, Birmingham, Belfast, Southampton and Aberdeen with Eastern Airways and Flybe.